DDPinthucha/Crack-detection-YOLO/README.md

-# Concrete Crack Detection using YOLOv8
+# Concrete Crack Detection using YOLOv8 and YOLOv11

 This project uses YOLOv8 to detect two types of damage on concrete surfaces: **Crack** and **Spall**.